1. Don’t use pirated themes and plugins

 Secure Sockets Layer (SSL) is mandatory for every website to transfer information securely.
 SSL is a protocol that encrypts all data when transferring from browser to server, making it more difficult to read by a third party.
 Without an SSL certificate, all of the data between the user’s web browser and web server are delivered in plain text.

 10. Use a security plugin

 You should use a security plugin to keep your WordPress website secure.
 Because security plugins take care of basic website security and cover best practices.
-WordPress security plugins offer file integrity monitoring, remote malware scanning, security activity auditing, blacklist monitoring, effective security hardening, post-hack security actions, security notifications, and even website firewall.
+WordPress security plugins offer file integrity monitoring, remote malware scanning, security activity auditing, blacklist monitoring, effective security hardening, post-hack security actions, security notifications, and even a website firewall.